stakater/mto-docs/content/integrations/openbao/readme.md

 A tenant is picked up once its spec lists at least one namespace under `withTenantPrefix` or `withoutTenantPrefix`; add one to a skipped tenant, and it is picked up on the next render.
 The check reads those two fields and nothing else: sandboxes do not count, and neither do namespaces attached to the tenant by label alone — a `Tenant` listing none is skipped even when labelled namespaces exist for it.
 A skipped tenant is silent rather than failing; it has no rendered configuration to report on.

-The extension ships as the `openbao-config-mto-bootstrap` Helm chart, and these are its values — set them wherever your platform supplies Helm values for that chart.
+The extension is installed with Helm, and these are its values.
 Everything under `parent` is passed down to every tenant, so this is where you point the cluster at your OpenBao server and decide which features are on:

 ```yaml
 parent: